blueteamvillage/Project-Obsidian-DC31/README.md

 https://ctf.blueteamvillage.org/

-The CTF will run from 10:00 - 18:00 PST on Friday Aug 11 through Sunday Aug 13.
+The CTF will run from Friday Aug 11 @ 10:00am PST through Sunday Aug 13 @ 12:00am PST

 CTF teams can have a maximum of 4 players.